STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 + Your package must pass `devtools::check()` without errors (warnings and notes are OK).
 + Write a vignette where you describe why your package is useful, what functions it provides and how they can be combined to provide answer a simple sample question.
 Your vignette is the main prose document for this homework, so that's where your reflections on the process should go, even though that would be weird for a real vignette!
 + Upload your package to a **public** repository on GitHub.
 Add a minimal `README.md` that shows how to install your package, a minimal example how it works, and links to the vignette. *(If you are uncomfortable making your homework public to the world please contact Jenny and we can find a way around that.
 This may require some fiddling but is doable.)*

+### Due date

+Submit an issue with a link to your package sometime on Friday November 21.

 ## Template